Member, Maternal & Child Health Research Institute (MCHRI)

 Current Research and Scholarly Interests

 My previous work demonstrated that loss of a histone variant, histone H2A.Z, triggers epigenetic stress and links Cellular Senescence, a major driver of organismal aging, to accumulation of pervasive class of long non-coding RNA that I termed as START (Senescence Triggered Antisense Read-through Transcripts).
-Curiously, H2A.Z is transiently expressed upon specification of immortal germ cells from post-implantation epiblast cells in perigastrulation stage embryos.
+Strikingly, H2A.Z is transiently expressed upon specification of immortal germ cells from post-implantation epiblast cells in perigastrulation stage embryos.

 - Control of Gene Expression in Senescence through Transcriptional Read-Through of Convergent Protein-Coding Genes Cell Reports 2016; 21 (9): 2433-2446